Battle of Tshingengoma or Sikombo’s stronghold

 Desultory firing continued until 2pm when the “assembly” bugle call sounded, and all the forces moved back with the wounded on stretchers to the head of the valley where they had assembled that morning.
 The return march was slow to prevent the wounded being unnecessarily jolted and Fort Umlugulu was reached about 8pm in the dark.

-AmaNdebele losses were estimated by B-P and Plumer at around 200 from a force of 3,000; Plumer’s forces lost five killed and fifteen wounded, of which two subsequently died of wounds.
+AmaNdebele losses were estimated by B-P and Plumer at around 200 from a force of 3,000; Plumer’s forces lost five killed and thirteen wounded, of which two subsequently died of wounds.
 Those buried within the cemetery include:

 Ainslie, Alexander Battery Sgt-Maj.